M4rshe1/bin/README.md

 ## Rest API

 When you have to provide a fileid, you can use the full fileid or only the first 10 characters of the fileid.
-So every where it is shown with one of them, you can use both.
+So everywhere it is shown with one of them, you can use both.
 **Full name**
 ```text
 99RNEH7OD7-index.html